mobilecoinofficial/forest/README.md

 you can use `python3.9 -m forest.datastore upload --number` or `python3.9 -m forest.datastore sync --number` to mess with the DB. your secrets file should be named {prod,staging,dev}_secrets.

-you can use `ENV=prod python3.9 -m forest.datastore ...` to select said file accordingly.
+you can use `ENV=prod python3.9 -m forest.datastore` to select said file accordingly. <- deprecated?
-^ old?
 "ENV=x" alone in the pipenv seems to do the right thing.

 ## Running Forestbot Locally